Metronet (British infrastructure company): Formation of the PPP

-Following a two-year bidding process, Metronet and Tube Lines were selected as the preferred consortiums in May 2001.
+The bidding process was protracted by political factors, including public disagreements on the topic of PPPs between then-Mayor of London Ken Livingstone and Deputy Prime Minister John Prescott.
+Furthermore, in the aftermath of the Hatfield rail crash, there was a climate of both public and political skepticism in the involvement of the private sector in transport infrastructure.
+During early 2001, Bob Kiley, the first commissioner of Transport for London (TfL) and an outspoken critic of the prospective PPPs, was put in charge of the process.
+Kiley was also empowered to revise the terms of the prospective contracts; he promptly produced updated briefs for the PPPs, a move which thus necessitated the submission of revised bids.

-In April 2003, Metronet began to maintain, upgrade and renewal London Underground infrastructure as part of the PPP.
-Metronet Rail had been the successful bidder for the two 30-year contracts for the following tube and sub-surface lines:

-BCV (tube) lines contract: Bakerloo, Central, Victoria and Waterloo & City lines.

-SSL (sub-surface) lines contract: Circle, District, East London, Hammersmith & City and Metropolitan lines.
+During May 2001, it was announced that both Metronet and Tube Lines had been selected as the preferred consortiums.
+Metronet emerged as the successful bidder for two 30-year contracts, covering various tube and sub-surface lines; specifically, the BCV (tube) lines contract involved the Bakerloo, Central, Victoria and Waterloo & City lines, while the SSL (sub-surface) lines contract covered Circle, District, East London, Hammersmith & City and Metropolitan lines.

-Tube Lines, held the contract for the other London Underground lines – Jubilee, Northern and Piccadilly.
-Both Metronet and Tube Lines were colloquially referred to as "infracos".
-Contracts were worth around £17 billion over the 30-year period, with each contract receiving around £660 million each month from the Government, albeit with reductions if targets are not met.
+Separately, Tube Lines was awarded the contract for the other London Underground lines – Jubilee, Northern and Piccadilly.
+Both Metronet and Tube Lines were colloquially referred to as "infracos"; there was repeated speculation that the two companies planned to merge.
+Contracts valued at around £17 billion over the 30-year period were issued, under which these companies received around £660 million each month from the Government, although this amount was subject to reductions if targets are not met.

+In April 2003, Metronet began to maintain, upgrade and renew London Underground infrastructure as the PPP came into force.

 Commitments under the PPP

 Under the terms of the PPP contracts, Metronet agreed to maintain London Underground infrastructure (track, trains, tunnels, signals, and stations) to the standards and performance levels set in the contract.
 Furthermore, Metronet committed to delivering substantial improvements to the network, by refurbishing, upgrading and renewing track, trains, tunnels, signals, and stations.
 To encourage high reliability, deductions suffered for poor performance were set at twice the rate of increase in revenue for improved performance.

 At a cost of £7 billion, Metronet promised substantial investment during the first 7.5 years of the contract (2003 to 2010):